Grete Griffin: Personal life

 In August 2016, Šadeiko became romantically linked to NFL quarterback Robert Griffin III.
 Sadeiko and Griffin became engaged on 13 May 2017.
 Their first daughter was born on 2 July 2017.
-The couple married on 10 March 2018, and their second daughter was born in September 2019.
+The couple married on 10 March 2018.
+Their second daughter was born in September 2019 and their third daughter was born in January 2023.
+Sadeiko has a stepdaughter through her marriage to Griffin.

 Šadeiko's older sister Grit Šadeiko is also a heptathlete.